RealKGB/deverser/README.md

 ## Requirements

-A jailbroken iOS device on iOS 11+ - img4tool does not work on 32-bit iDevices.
+A jailbroken iOS device on iOS 11+ as img4tool does not work on 32-bit iDevices.

-img4tool installed (get it from https://apt.procurs.us/)
+img4tool and dependencies installed (get it from https://apt.procurs.us/)

 ## Usage (.sh file)

-1. Download the .sh and get it to your jailbroken device in some way.
-I use Filza's WebDAV server.
+1. Download the .sh and move it to your jailbroken device in some way
 2. Run the .sh in NewTerm 2
 3. Follow the instructions in the script
+4. Copy the dumped blob to cloud storage or a separate computer.

 ## Issues/Bugs/Fixes/Improvements